AndrewJBateman/ionic-angular-news-app/README.md

 * **Nav side-bar:** news, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.

 * **News page** shows world headlines using an ion-card list.
-Uses *ngIf to only show card if it has an image - to avoid having news items with empty spaces (API data is not perfect).
-Shows time as '... ago'.
+Uses *ngIf to only show card if it has an image to avoid having news items with empty spaces (API data is not perfect).
+Shows time as '... ago' using a date convert pipe that uses moment.js to convert the API Coordinated Universal Time (UTC) date-time string to '...ago'.

-* **News-detail page** shows the selected news item in more detail with links to favourites.
+* **News-detail page** shows the selected news item in more detail.
 Title has news source end text removed using a custom Angular pipe as I show this information in the top toolbar.
-Uses another custom pipe to shows time as '... ago'.
-Includes working footer buttons for 'More info', which opens news source in a separate window and 'Favourite' which adds the article to a stored news array.
+Also uses custom pipe to show time as '... ago'.
+Includes working footer buttons for 'More info', which opens news source in a separate window and 'Favourite' which adds the article to a stored news 'favourites' array.
 Array symbol at end of article content string replaced with text using split and concat.
-Has social media share buttons.
+Uses a Floating Action Button for social media sharing.
 * **TODO** correct my titleNosource pipe to splice from the LAST - or some articles will be over-shortened if they include more than 1 '-'.
 Remove <li> from content text using regex.

 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
 Shows time as '... ago'.

-* **Favourites page:** lists articles in reverse date order that have been saved by clicking on the favourites icon on the news-detail page.
-Sliding from the right now deletes the favourite.
+* **Favourites page:** articles listed in reverse date-time order that have been saved by clicking on the favourites icon on the news-detail page.
+Sliding from the right deletes the favourite.
 **TODO:** prevent storage of duplicate articles.
 Add 'delete all' button at top. lhs sliding delete is not working.

-* **About page** with popover with working links to Author Website and Github repo.
-Unsplash image with credit shown.
+* **About page** Includes popover with links to Author Website, Github Repo and a Contact Page.
+Unsplash image with author credit also shown.
 **TODO** add contact page and link to my website, add thumbnail image.

+* **Search page** add or remove Search page.

 ## Status